Why Not Try The New Trendy Israeli Food Now?

 What Is Special About Israeli Food?

-For centuries, Israel has been at a crossroads for people and cultures, resulting in a unique culinary experience.
+Israel has been at a crossroads for people and cultures for centuries, resulting in a unique culinary experience.

-Israeli food reflects the cultural diversity found within its borders.
+Israeli food reflects the cultural diversity within its borders.
 There are three main types of food in Israel: Ashkenazi, Sephardi, and Mizrahi.
-All three of these categories represent the diverse population that inhabits the country.
+All three categories represent the diverse population that inhabits the country.

 Ashkenazis are descendants of European immigrants who settled in Israel during the late 19th century.
-They tend to eat foods such as bagels, knishes, lox, blintzes, cheesecake, and matzo ball soup.
+They eat bagels, knishes, lox, blintzes, cheesecake, and matzo ball soup.

-These people typically eat foods such as dolmades, burekas, and gefilte fish.
+These people typically eat dolmades, burekas, and gefilte fish.

 While each type of food represents a specific ethnicity, Israeli food is a blend of all three traditions.
 For example, the classic dish shawarma is a mixture of lamb meat marinated in spices and cooked on a vertical rotisserie spit called a tandoor.

-The resulting dish contains elements of Turkish, Persian, and Egyptian dishes, and Arabic cuisines.
-Another common recipe is babaganush, a stew containing chicken, beef, potatoes, carrots, onions, parsley, cumin, coriander, garlic, olive oil, lemon juice, Israeli salad, mixed salad, and green pepper.
+The resulting dish contains elements of Turkish, Persian, and Egyptian dishes, as well as Arabic cuisines.
+Another standard recipe is babaganush, a stew containing chicken, beef, potatoes, carrots, onions, parsley, cumin, coriander, garlic, olive oil, lemon juice, Israeli salad, mixed salad, and green pepper.

 israel foods

-They brought their diverse cultural traditions along with them, including foods such as falafel, hummus, kibbeh, baklava, baba ghanoush, tahini, shawarma, pita bread, couscous, and matzo ball soup.
+They brought their diverse cultural traditions, including falafel, hummus, kibbeh, baklava, baba ghanoush, tahini, shawarma, pita bread, couscous, and matzo ball soup.

 Source & Credits: